CamW/npam/README.md

 4. [Future Plans](#future-plans)

 ## Compatibility
-Npam has been tested on Ubuntu 16.04 (dotnet version 1.0.0-preview2-003121) and Fedora 23 (dotnet version 1.0.0-preview2-003121).
-However, PAM is available on most *nix systems and this library should work on Mac, BSD and most linux distros.
+Npam has been tested on Ubuntu 16.04 (dotnet core version 3.1).
+However, PAM is available on most linux and unix systems and this library should work on Mac, BSD and most linux distros.
 So feel free to give it a try and create a PR or issue if you run into any problems.

 ## Using the Npam Library